CyberEssence/x86-software-reverse/README.md

 4. edit errors

 # global to-do:
-1. add all chapters in this week
+1. add all chapters in this week (added and edited in gitbook 12/17 chs)